Meet the Staff at Oaks at Braselton

 When I was a child, I remember frequently visiting my grandmother in the nursing home she lived in.
 It was not the best environment, and I told myself that one day she would live with me and I would take care of her myself.
 Unfortunately, she passed before I graduated high school and could fulfill my plan, leaving behind a lasting impression on my purpose in life.
 That situation, coupled with the fact that my mother worked as a CNA, meant that I was around seniors my entire childhood.
 I enjoyed interacting with them so much that I got a job at the local nursing home in the laundry department.
 After high school, I joined the United States Navy, and then went to nursing school in my mid-20s.

-I have spent the last 11 years of my nursing career in a Long-Term Care skilled nursing facility and have enjoyed many fulfilling relationships with residents and staff.
+I have spent the last 11 years of my nursing career in a Long-Term Care skilled nursing community and have enjoyed many fulfilling relationships with residents and staff.
 I was excited when the opportunity to work at the Oaks presented itself.
 I look forward to using my skills and passion for senior care and caregivers to help provide the best quality of life for our Oaks at Braselton residents.

 Outside of work, my husband, Larry, and I stay busy with our children and their various sports and activities.
 I have 3 daughters, 1 step-daughter, and 1 step-son, so we definitely have our hands full!